-In this 26 December 2010 episode of Q&A Webcast, Dr. Diana Hsieh answered six questions on altruism and sacrifice, celebrating festivus, what to do about wikileaks, eating pets, topics for first dates, black and white thinking, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 26 December 2010, I answered questions on altruism and sacrifice, celebrating Festivus, what to do about Wikileaks, eating pets, topics for first dates, black and white thinking, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 Listen Now